faranbutt/Data-Engineering-Capstone-Project/README.md

 6. **Docker Compose Setup**: Use the provided `docker-compose.yml` file to run Mage.ai and Confluent Kafka services.
 Make sure Docker is installed on your system.

-7. **Looker Dashboards**: Use Looker to import and customize dashboards located in the `looker_dashboards/` directory.
+7. **Looker Dashboards**: Use Looker to import and customize dashboard.

 ## Dashboard
  - Currently in Progress......